New Kent County, Virginia

 New Kent County is a county in the southeastern part of the Commonwealth of Virginia.
-As of the 2020 United States census, its population was 22,945.
+As of 2026, its population was 22,945.
 Its county seat is New Kent.

 New Kent County is located east of the Greater Richmond Region and is part of the Richmond and the Hampton Roads Metropolitan Statistical Area.

 History

 New Kent County was established in 1654, as the Virginia General Assembly with the governor's consent split York County.
 The county's name originated because several prominent inhabitants, including William Claiborne, recently had been forced from their settlement at Kent Island, Maryland, by Lord Baltimore upon the formation of Maryland.
 Claiborne had named the island for his birthplace in Kent, England.
 Chickahominy and Pamunkey Native Americans frequented this area, as well as nearby Charles City County and King William County, and both tribes remain well-established in this area.
 The county had two parishes in the colonial era, initially called Blisland (which also included the older James City County as well as York County) and St. Peter's.
 Among the earliest settlers was Nicholas Gentry, who settled in New Kent in 1684.
 Parish registers of St. Peter's Parish show that Nicholas Gentry's daughter was baptized in the church in 1687.
 In 1719 the Virginia General Assembly split New Kent County, and what had been established St. Paul's Parish became Hanover County.